top of page

 It is the duty of the PCBU to provide and manage the WHS management system.
 This includes managing risks and hazards.
 Directors and CEOs must ensure necessary actions occur and control measures are put in place.
 The supervisors and managers of the business ensure the established policies and procedures are adhered to.

-The management team should start the process and discuss risks with workers.
-In fact, consulting with workers during each step of the risk management process is a crucial aspect.
-The committee facilitates co-operation between the management and workers.
-The committee may assist management to get information from workers about proposed controls for risks that have been assessed but it is the duty of management to ensure the risk assessments are conducted in the first place when and as needed, irrespective of “when the next committee meeting is.”
+A health and safety committee facilitates co-operation between management and workers.
+The committee may assist management to obtain information from workers about proposed controls for risks that have been assessed but it is the duty of management to ensure the risk assessments are conducted in the first place when and as needed, irrespective of “when the next committee meeting is.”

 A health and safety committee has no “authority”